 Patches deliver consistent, fast-acting, and long-lasting relief with less frequent medication.

 The patches are available in a variety of potencies and cannabinoid profiles, both psychoactive and non-psychoactive.
 The onset associated with transdermal patches is typically quicker (15-60 minutes) than can be expected with oral ingestion.

 Many people combine consumption methods for synergistic relief.
-For example: you might smoke a joint for immediate anxiety relief and eat an edible for sustained sedative benefits before a long flight.
+For example: You might smoke a joint for immediate anxiety relief and eat an edible for sustained sedative benefits before a long flight.
 Of course, this just means more stuff, and we understand that you may not always be able to medicate within the comfort of your own home.
 Thankfully, that doesn’t mean that transporting your stash has to be a pain.
-Learn how to organize all the moving parts and condense them into a compact, smell-proof travel case that’s ready for all of life’s adventures.
+Learn how to organize all the smoking accessories and condense them into a compact, smell-proof travel case that’s ready for all of life’s adventures.